-Turkey stuffed zucchini boats are zucchini halves, filled with lean turkey and healthy vegetables, topped with feta cheese for a salty bite of goodness.
-Even kids love this veggie filled, protein packed meal!
-It’s low carb, gluten free, and is adaptable to a meatless, vegetarian or vegan meal.
+Turkey stuffed zucchini boats are an easy baked stuffed zucchini recipe!
+Even kids love this turkey stuffed zucchini, and it’s a protein packed meal!
+It’s low carb, gluten free, and is adaptable to be a meatless, vegetarian or paleo stuffed zucchini meal.

 So hey, Becca… share the incredible recipe with your friends!